Transportation Alternatives Program

 New Castle County Information:

 - Download an application in Word or PDF.
+Completed applications should be emailed to WILMAPCO.
 For information about Delaware’s TAP program, phone 302-760-2254 or email Ann Gravatt.

 Eligibility and Process